dkharazi/oldnotes/bayesian_inference/01_bayesian_and_frequentist_differences.md

 ## Semi-Bayesian Inference
 - MAP estimation involves optimization (of parameters), whereas MCMC is a sampling method (of the posterior distribution of parameters)
-	- This is because MAP estimates are point estimates, whereas Bayesian methods are characterized by the use of distributions to summarize data and draaw inferences
+	- This is because MAP estimates are point estimates, whereas Bayesian methods are characterized by the use of distributions to summarize data and draw inferences
 	- Thus, Bayesian methods tend to report the posterior mean or median along with credible intervals
 - MAP estimates can be computed using conjugate priors
 	- However, the posterior, prior, or likelihood distributions will rarely have a closed-form (pdf) function
-	- In this case, we would prefer MCMC techniques over simple MAP estimates
+	- In this case, we would turn to MCMC techniques instead of MAP estimates

 ## Bayesian vs. Frequentist Inference
 - Essentially, frequentists are concerned with uncertainty in the data, whereas Bayesians are concerned with uncertainty in the parameters